InsightDataScience/anomaly_detection/README.md

 # Challenge Summary

 Picture yourself as a backend engineer of Market-ter, an e-commerce website where besides shopping users can build their social network and get recommendations based on what their friends are buying.
-Your challenge is to build an applications to flag anomalious user transactions.
+Your challenge is to build a streaming application which flags anomalious user transactions (where the amount spent is higher than the mean+3*stdev of the last T transactions in the user’s D degree social network).

-The desired features are described below:

-### Feature 1:
-List the top 10 most active host/IP addresses that have accessed the site.
+Mean and stdev: don’t include the user’s own spending T >= 2, D >= 1
+If someone doesn’t have a network with at least 2 transactions - then don’t alert on them Social_network events don’t trigger any response.

 ### Other considerations and optional features